armollica/TableShaper/examples/joining/README.md

 You can use the `target` command to change the active table.

-For example, this is how we would change the active table to the `population` table.
+This is how we would change the active table to the `population` table.

 ```
 target population
 ```

-Now we could run commands on the `population` table.
+Now we could run commands on the this table.
 For example, we could add a column for the the percent of population under 18.

 ```
 mutate 'percent_under_18 = population_under_18 / population'